 Medicare for All 96” x 96” Cyanotype photograms of crushed prescription medication, printed on medical statements, mounted on foam core board 2021

-While making this piece, I was thinking about how I could justify work that is so aesthetically pleasing, when the topic is medical expenses.
-But, growing up, one of my greatest privileges was that my father was a public counselor and worked for a county institution that offered therapy on a sliding scale so all could afford it.
-Because of this my family had government health insurance, and we never had to worry about healthcare costs.
+Growing up, one of my greatest privileges was that, because of my father’s employer, we had essentially no healthcare costs.
 When they were retired, they had Medicare with some kind of very affordable secondary insurance.
-Once again, even after surgeries, procedures, week-long hospital visits, ambulance transports, medication, and an abundance of medical gear, my siblings and I were left with essentially no medical expenses.
-In one of the wealthiest countries in the world, why isn’t this the case for all?
+Once again, even after surgeries, procedures, week-long hospital visits, ambulance transports, medication, two nursing home visits, and an abundance of medical gear, my siblings and I were left with no medical expenses.
+Why isn’t this the case for everyone?